District 211 Equity Team

 4. Create a strategic equity plan that will drive short- and long-term systematic changes and improvements for the entire community

-The core committee will provide organizational leadership to multiple sub-committees, which will allow for increased participation from additional stakeholders.
+The core committee will provide organizational leadership to multiple sub-committees of staff members, students, parents, Board of Education liaisons, and community members, which will allow for increased participation from additional stakeholders.
 Sub-committees will be organized to research, analyze, and provide recommendations on the following areas of focus:

 1. Equitable Opportunity and Achievement